vinceimbat/vinceimbat/content/maslow hierarchy of needs are life areas.md

 ---
-title: "Maslow’s hierarchy of needs can be used as life areas"
+title: Maslow’s hierarchy of needs are life areas
-date: "2022-03-15"
+date: 2022-03-15
+aliases:
+  - Maslow%E2%80%99s-hierarchy-of-needs-can-be-used-as-life-areas
 tags:
+  - thoughts

-- "evergreens"
+  - evergreens
 ---

-I will be using [[Maslow’s heirarchy of needs]], as revised by [[thoughts/scott barry kaufman]], to sharpen my categorization in [[my life areas]].
+I will be using [[maslow heirarchy of needs|Maslow's hierarchy of needs]], as revised by [[Scott Barry Kaufman]], to sharpen my categorization in [[my life areas]].
 I notice that there is already a stark similarity between the two:

 |              | **Maslow’s Hierarchy of Needs** | **My Life Areas**           |
 | ------------ | ------------------------------- | --------------------------- |